 Depending on the needs of the firm and the department that I’m assigned to, a typical day in my job can look very different compared to another firm or department.
 In my current position as a Sr. Technical Writer where I’m a Vendor at Microsoft, I am focused on writing one Infrastructure Planning and Design Guide at a time.
 I work with one technical lead here to get feedback for the guide I’m writing and I also research the information on an internal MS website as well.
 This isn’t typical, though.
-At most of my other assignments in other firms I can be writing and editing several (10 – 30) documents simultaneously and can be working with many subject matter experts to provide me with feedback.
-I’m not the project manager in my current position but typically I’m acting as a Project Manager as well as the Technical Writer.
-I typically must create a documentation project plan to keep the documentation project on schedule and must be very persistent with my need for feedback from SMEs.
+At most of my other assignments in other firms, I write and edit several (10-30) documents simultaneously and work with many subject matter experts to provide me with feedback.
+I’m not the project manager in my current position, but typically I’m acting as a Project Manager and Technical Writer.
+I typically must create a documentation project plan to keep the documentation project on schedule and must be very persistent in my need for feedback from SMEs.

 What do you like best about your work?